 There are many different kinds of relationships, and you can have a healthy relationship without having sex.
 Deciding to wait to have sex is fine.
 No one has the right to tell you that waiting is the wrong choice.
 Learn more about sex, including oral, vaginal, and anal sex, with You and Your Sexuality.

-Condoms give the best protection against sexually transmitted infections (STIs), but they are not the best protection against pregnancy.
-It is best to use condoms and another method of birth control, such as an intrauterine device (IUD), a birth control implant or birth control pills, to protect against pregnancy and STIs.
-See Birth Control for information on all birth control options.
+Condoms and dental dams protect against sexually transmitted infections (STIs), but they are not the best protection against pregnancy.
+It is best to use condoms or dental dams and another method of birth control, such as an intrauterine device (IUD), a birth control implant or birth control pills, to protect against pregnancy and STIs.
+Read Birth Control to learn about the options.
 In a healthy relationship, you and the other person talk and plan for how to stay safe and healthy.

 Consent means you agree completely to something.
 In relationships, it is often used to mean that you want and agree to have some type of sex or sexual touching.
 Consent is about saying openly that you are OK with the specific sexual activity that is happening.